 So how would you describe your teaching/learning approach with your daughter before finding Key to Learning at Home?

 I guess a little bit academic, a little bit unschool, a little bit Reggio, lots of play… a mix really but definitely play-based but with a desire to let her choose how to spend her time and what to learn.
 Somehow I tried to balance that with my need for her to develop more ‘academically’ too.
 In the end I realise why this curriculum was such a good fit for us – it is fully preparing her academically but through age-appropriate play, and she gets plenty of time to follow her own ideas and interests too.
 She is learning and developing to her full potential through having fun and I just love that.

 So what happened when you first started the program?
 What did you think?
 What did you notice?

 Actually, what happened next really surprised me.
 My daughter is very strong-willed and resists being taught anything at all.
 She’s also really active and always on the move.
 I was sure that I would set up the activity and she would maybe come and have a look but then disappear to play again.
-But I think I underestimated the natural desire for challenge within her developmental level and for the variety of things that could stimulate her thinking processes.
+But I think I underestimated the natural desire for challenge within her developmental level and for the variety of things that could stimulate her thinking processes and learning outcomes.
 In her free play at home, she often reenacted things from life that she had experienced, but that was as far as it went.
 I always tried to find time to talk about what she was doing with her and also talk to her as much as possible about life in general.

 Anyway, I started with the Sensory Maths mouse game.
 My daughter already knew her colours and could match them, and besides there are hundreds of other ideas out there for this – but I knew from what I had read that the activity develops other specific mental abilities, not only what is apparent or what it looks like on first glance.
 The way you do the activity makes all the difference, and the language you attach to it is critical.
-By the way, I love the way it is always made so easy for the parent to know what to do and say, to ensure they get the right level of challenge and stimulation from the activities.
+By the way, I love the way it is always made so easy for the parent to know what to do and say, to ensure they get the right level of learning challenge and stimulation from the activities.

 So there we were doing the game and my daughter asked to repeat it about 6 times!
 She wanted us to take it in turns being the cat, and we used a cat mask that she had made recently for that.
 As soon as we had finished, she spent ages ‘putting the mice to sleep’ in such a way that the cat wouldn’t get to them, told me to leave everything out and not put it away, and then asked me for the next ‘game’!
 I hadn’t prepared or even looked at the second session yet so she told me she would play while I got things ready!
 Five minutes later I was back with 3 animals and 3 balls, and session 2 was underway – after repeating this one a few times, she decided to involve her favourite teddy and began to explain to him what to do in the game.
 I was so impressed with the way she had internalized the process of the activity and the language she used.
 I was hooked – I could just see that the activities in this curriculum were different to any I had ever seen before – and I’ve seen a lot in my time!
 It’s hard to articulate exactly how but they just are.
 At times the differences between one of these activities and something that looks similar are very subtle, but that different angle is what makes them so unique.
 And they work so well.